fedeizzo/file-analyzer/README.md

 and analyzer shouldn't access files in any way to know their dimension.

 ### Thread
-We decided to use threads in all components in order to improve the user experience, giving them the impression of running every single component in a cuncurrent way, just like an Operating System does with processes.
+We decided to use threads in all components in order to improve the user experience, giving them the impression of running every single component in a concurrent way, just like an Operating System does with processes.
 Every part of a component seems to be always running, but in reality there are a lot of context switching between several threads.

 ## Known issues
 Here are listed some known issues: